 "The goodbyes that we had, and some of the parties that were thrown, had a more air of finality about it than it's just a three-month thing -- it was really a sending off for a new life."

 Still, Richard arrived with only a green duffel bag of clothes.
 He moved into Dina's apartment, the same one he'd turned up at, uninvited, the previous Thanksgiving.

 They spent the hot days of summer together, exploring the city, wandering around Central Park and the East Village, cementing their certainty that they wanted to be together long term.

-While they felt marriage could be in their future, the couple say they didn't want to get married at that point, even if it could have been a way to ensure Steggall could stay in the US.
+While they felt marriage could be in their future, the couple say they didn't want to get married at that point, even if it could have been a way to ensure Richard could stay in the US.

 "I think we were both really clear that, 'Yes, we want you to say, and we'll figure out a way to do that, and yes, maybe down the road, there will be marriage.'
-But those two things were very separate, I think for both of us," says Honour.
+But those two things were very separate, I think for both of us," says Dina.